 Unlike a mainland snow cone, shave ice is not ground ice.
 The shave ice is so fine that flavorings are absorbed into the ice rather than settling to the bottom of the cup as with a snow cone.
 In other words, it is the gourmet’s snow cone in tropical flavors.

 In Hawaii, shave ice is sold in cone-shape cups.
 Just as everyone has a favorite store, there are favorite flavors too.
-Of course, if you can't decide on just one, go with the ever-popular rainbow shave ice.
+Of course, if you can not decide on just one, go with the ever-popular rainbow shave ice.

 Usually you can choose up to three flavors.
 For an ultimate shave ice, add a scoop of vanilla ice cream or Azuki Beans (sweet red beans) in the bottom of the cone to create a delicious treat.